lsst-sqre/sqr-039/index.rst

 - Initial user authentication via federated authentication by their home institution, using a web browser.
 - Initial user authentication via a local OpenID Connect service for the Summit Facility deployment.
 - Ongoing web browser authentication while the user interacts with the notebook or portal aspects.
-- Authentication of API calls from programs running on the user's local system to services provided by the Rubin Science Platform.
+- Authentication of API calls from programs running on the user's local system to services provided by the Science Platform.
 - Authentication to API services from the user's local system using HTTP Basic, as a fallback for legacy software that only understands that authentication mechanism.
-- Authentication of API calls from the notebook aspect to other services within the Rubin Science Platform.
+- Authentication of API calls from the notebook aspect to other services within the Science Platform.
 - Authentication of some mechanism for users to share or copy files from their local system into the user home directories and shared file systems used by the notebook aspect.

 We want to enforce the following authorization boundaries: